phoenixnap/apigee-automation-scripts/README.md

 - **refresh_token** - A refresh token can be used instead of the above username and password.
 Note that the refresh tokens have an expiry of 1 month.

+- **portal** - Portal name can be passed as an argument, but not mandatory.
+This will update the certificate and domain settings for that portal.

+- **domain_portal** - Domain portal is mandatory when portal argument is set.
+This is used while updating settings for the portal.

 ## generate_report.py